ahmediq-git/p06-Opensource_Backend/Development/Sprint-1/Evaluation-sprint1.md

 SPRINT-1 SUBMISSION GUIDELINES [90/100]

 1. Properly tested working system deployed on an online hosting platform.
-[30/30]
+[25/30] Server executable need to be created.
 2. Code with readable comments uploaded in “Development/Sprint-1” folder of your project’s Github repository.
 [5/10]
 3. 3-4 minutes video that explains the functionality of your system developed so far.
 This must be uploaded in “Sprint-1” folder of your project’s Github repository.
 [10/10]
 4. Updated architecture and data model must be uploaded in the respective folders on Github.
 5. Test case execution report.
 [10/10]
 6. Update project schedule.
 7. This "Readme" file should be uploaded in Sprint-1 folder.
 [10/10]
-8. Size of the work completed [25/30]
+8. Size of the work completed [30/30] Not much work after the prototype.

+General Comments:

+Individual grading:

 ------------------------------------------------------------------------------------------------